LBCrion/sfwbar/doc/sfwbar.rst

 preview [true|false]
   specifies whether workspace previews are displayed on mouse hover over pager buttons

+sort [true|false]
+  setting of whether pager items should be sorted.
+If the items are not sorted, user can sort them manually via drag-and-drop mechanism.

 numeric [true|false]
   if true, the workspaces will be sorted as numbers, otherwise they will be